hazelcast/hazelcast-reference-manual/src/RollingMemberUpgrades.md

 Hazelcast members operating on binaries of the same major and minor version numbers are compatible regardless of patch version.
-  For example, in a cluster with members running on version 3.7.1, it is possible to perform a rolling upgrade to 3.7.2 by shutting down, upgrading to `hazelcast-3.7.2.jar` binary and starting each member one by one. _Patch level compatibility applies to both Hazelcast Open Source and Hazelcast Enterprise_.
+  For example, in a cluster with members running on version 3.7.1, it is possible to perform a rolling upgrade to 3.7.2 by shutting down, upgrading to `hazelcast-3.7.2.jar` binary and starting each member one by one. _Patch level compatibility applies to both Hazelcast IMDG and Hazelcast IMDG Enterprise_.

-Starting with Hazelcast Enterprise 3.8, each next minor version released will be compatible with the previous one.
-For example, it will be possible to perform a rolling upgrade on a cluster running Hazelcast Enterprise 3.8 to Hazelcast Enterprise 3.9 whenever that is released.
+Starting with Hazelcast IMDG Enterprise 3.8, each next minor version released will be compatible with the previous one.
+For example, it will be possible to perform a rolling upgrade on a cluster running Hazelcast IMDG Enterprise 3.8 to Hazelcast IMDG Enterprise 3.9 whenever that is released.
- _Rolling upgrades across minor versions is a Hazelcast Enterprise feature, starting with version 3.8_.
+ _Rolling upgrades across minor versions is a Hazelcast IMDG Enterprise feature, starting with version 3.8_.

 The compatibility guarantees described above are given in the context of rolling member upgrades and only apply to GA (general availability) releases.
 It is never advisable to run a cluster with members running on different patch or minor versions for prolonged periods of time.